Review your tax before IRD unexpectedly knocks

 Are you due to pay 28 August provisional tax?

-If you’re a business owner or operator, here are five useful tips to ensure you’re ready to pay 28 August provisional tax.
+If you’re a business owner or operator, here are five useful tips to ensure you’re ready to pay the first provisional tax payment for the year on the 28 August due date.
 For agents, you may also wish to share these tips with your clients to help them prepare.

 1. Assess your cashflow